amzn/oss-attribution-builder/browser/extensions/README.md

     * `props` - React props.
 Empty.
 * Return: a rendered React component.

+### `landing-after`

+Add additional information to the landing/home page, after the "jumbotron" description and buttons.

+A [React functional component].

+* Input:
+    * `props` - React props.
+Empty.
+* Return: a rendered React component.

+### `landing-description`

+Add to or replace the description on the landing page, above the project buttons.

+A [React functional component].

+* Input:
+    * `props` - React props:
+        * `children` - default description
+* Return: a rendered React component.

 ### `navbar-logo`

 Replace the "Attribution Builder" text with your own text or logo.